Hard Rock Riviera Maya Review: Branded From $385K 2026

 | 3BR / penthouse | $750K–950K+ | Ultra-luxury, lower yield per $ |

 Request the official unit matrix with net square meters (not gross), parking inclusion, storage, HOA projection, and furnishing package specification.
-Branded projects frequently bundle furnishing packages that carry mandatory costs — model these into your total acquisition budget.
+Branded projects frequently bundle furnishing packages that carry mandatory costs, model these into your total acquisition budget.

-Branded fee structures and true net yield
+What should buyers verify on branded fee structures and true net yield?

 This is the most critical section for Hard Rock buyers.
 Branded residences carry fee layers that standard condos do not, and they compound to materially reduce net yield versus the gross headline.